SamuelBerman/WoodenWalit/README.md

 WoodenNickle repository: https://github.com/Aaronduino/WoodenNickle

-Libraries Requred: requests and pycrypto. (pycryptodome can be used for easy pip install on Windows.)
+Libraries Requred: requests and pycrypto (pycryptodome can be used for easy pip install on Windows)